AnushaPB/LandGenSamp/README.md

 ## 1. Files

-I have tried to create a complete list of files in all of the directories and what they are for, but I am a fallible human being, so shoot me an email if I have missed anything or you have questions (<anusha.bishop@berkeley.edu>).
+I have tried to create a complete list of files in all of the directories and what they are for, but shoot me an email if I have missed anything or you have questions (<anusha.bishop@berkeley.edu>).

 Software versions: